ElderBrainTV/Python-Package-Manager/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
 ## License

-This project is licensed under the MIT License.
+This project is licensed under the MIT LICENSE.